 By the time we got to the schoolhouse, it was raining in earnest.
 We three had worn oilcloth ponchos, hoods up, and boots, so we were plenty dry and warm, but many of the other children came in soaked and shivering.

-Like many stories with girl protagonists, this one is closely connected to the seasons.
+Like many stories with girl main characters, this story is closely connected to the seasons.
 Notice how the hygge is moderated by details that show this setting is not in fact utopian:

 Each season meant a world refashioned inside its stalls and storerooms.